int128/wait-for-workflows-action/README.md

 It filters the workflows by the current event such as `push` or `pull_request`.

+It filters the latest workflow runs by the workflow name and event.
+When there are multiple workflow runs with the same name and event, it keeps only the latest one.

 ### Exclude or filter workflows by name patterns

 By default, this action evaluates all workflow runs.